paradimdata/nsf_2d_workshop_2018/README.md

   * [https://www.json.org](https://www.json.org)
 3. YAML (rhymes with "camel") is another data serialization format.
 In classic computer science tradition the name is meant to be humorous; it stands for "YAML ain't markup language").
 It's meant to be more human readable than JSON and is just a superset of JSON that gives importance to indentation and newlines in the style of Python.
 You see YAML used a lot to store configurations of programs.
 For more info you can check out:
   * [https://learnxinyminutes.com/docs/yaml/](https://learnxinyminutes.com/docs/yaml/)
+4. Conda is a package, dependency, and environment manager.
+It's available free for many interesting languages and we use it for Python.
+Your containers already have it installed which means you can use it from the terminal shell (or even within a notebook by using magics).
+Open a new terminal and try: conda info --envs.
+It will tell you what environments are preinstalled.
+You can see what packages are already installed by using conda list.
+There's a cheat sheat for Conda in our workshop GitHub repository.
+Learn more at: [https://conda.io/docs/](https://conda.io/docs/).

 ## Interesting Reading: